 What Determines the Earl Grey Blend?

 Bergamot essential oil is extracted from the skin of the bergamot orange, Citrus bergamia.
-Traditionally this was done manually by slowly folding the peel by hand.
-Nowadays the oil is extracted mechanically, with machines scrapping the outside of the fruit under running water, from which is separated using centrifuges.
+Traditionally this was done manually by slowly folding the peel by hand but nowadays the oil is extracted mechanically by scraping the outside of the fruit.

 Posted: Wednesday 1 April 2020